-If you feel your child needs a dyslexia assessment, you can be assured that as Senior Educational Psychologists who have been diagnosing dyslexia and other specific learning difficulties for over 25 combined years, we will provide you with a clear picture of how your child is performing in relation to literacy, numeracy or spelling.
-Our assessments take place in our clinic in Ranelagh, where we will look in detail into how your child is performing in the areas of reading, writing, spelling, as well as investigating if there are any areas of your child's cognitive functioning that might be causing these difficulties (for example, working memory issues).
+If you feel your child needs a dyslexia assessment, you can be assured that our Educational Psychologists have a wealth of experience working with and diagnosing dyslexia and other specific learning difficulties for many years.
+Our assessments take place in our clinics in Ranelagh and Donnybrook or your home/school, where we will look in detail into how your child is performing in the areas of reading, writing, spelling, as well as investigating if there are any areas of your child's cognitive functioning that might be causing these difficulties (for example, working memory issues).
 Following this assessment, you (and your child if appropriate) will be provided with feedback and a report that will include detailed recommendations for both home and school.
 If any further letters or forms are needed for the school or Department of Education, these will of course also be provided.
 If it is necessary, one to one support in some of the areas of need highlighted in the report can be provided through The Children's Clinic.

-If you are not confident that an assessment is necessary at this time but would like to talk about your concerns with an expert, you are welcome to book a parent consultation session with us, the fee for which will be deducted from any future assessment.
+If you are not confident that an assessment is necessary at this time but would like to talk about your concerns with an expert, you are welcome to book a parent consultation session with us.

 3. I think my child might have autism.

 Children can experience difficulties in language, behaviour or mixing with their peers for a wide range of reasons.
-If you are unsure that you want to go ahead with a comprehensive assessment to investigate autism at this time but would like to talk about your concerns with an expert and figure out what to do next, you are welcome to book a parent consultation session with us, the fee for which will be deducted from any future assessment.
+If you are unsure that you want to go ahead with a comprehensive assessment to investigate autism at this time but would like to talk about your concerns with an expert and figure out what to do next, you are welcome to book a parent consultation session with us.

-However, if you wish to go ahead with an assessment, our Senior Educational Psychologists have over 40 years combined experience working with children on the autism spectrum (including working in specialist autism teams within the HSE).
+However, if you wish to go ahead with an assessment, our Psychologists (both Educational and Clinical) have many years combined experience working with children on the autism spectrum (including working in specialist autism teams within the HSE).
 The Children's Clinic assessments at all times follow best practice guidelines and so our reports will be accepted by the HSE and Department of Education and Science.
-The assessment will include a full developmental history and parent interview in our clinic in Ranelagh, in addition to a cognitive assessment and a play based assessment which will be observed by a second member of our team (a Speech & Language Therapist, Occupational Therapist or Psychologist).
-A school or home observation will also always be completed.
+For younger children, the assessment will include a full developmental history and parent interview in one of our clinics, in addition to a cognitive assessment and a play based assessment which will be observed by a second member of our team (a Speech & Language Therapist, Occupational Therapist or Psychologist).
+A school or home observation is also typically completed.
+Adolescents may not need all of the steps above, your psychologist will discuss this with you prior to your assessment.
 Occupational Therapy and Speech and Language Therapy assessments are also available on request.

 Our assessments are undertaken in partnership with parents, and so we will support and communicate with you every step of the way so that you aware of what’s involved in the process.
 Following this assessment, you (and your child if appropriate) will be provided with feedback and a report that will include detailed recommendations for both home and school.
-If any further letters or forms are needed for the school of Department of Education, these will of course also be provided.
 If it is necessary and appropriate, one to one support in some of the areas of need highlighted in the report can be provided through The Children's Clinic.